jaiswal-arp/opt_chatbot/README.md

 ## Installation
-To run the F1OPT Chatbot locally, follow these steps:
+To run the OPT Chatbot locally, follow these steps:

 ## Clone the repository to your local machine:
 ```bash